neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 #### page_cache_size

-Size of the page cache, to hold materialized page versions.
+Size of the page cache.
 Unit is number of 8 kB blocks.
 The default is 8192, which means 64 MB.

 #### max_file_descriptors